The careless artist and the careful editor

 I started watching Abstract on Netflix.
 A documentary series on designers across different disciplines.
 I’ve only watched the first two, but both have been excellent.

 The first episode with illustrator Christoph Niemann made some great insights into the creative process.
-It’s not new but the reminder that, for most, professional designers the creative process is 1% inspiration and 99% inspiration is always good to hear and reassuring when thinking about my own work process.
+It’s not new but the reminder that, for most, professional designers the creative process is 1% inspiration and 99% perspiration is always good to hear and reassuring when thinking about my own work process.

 He also makes a comment that in the course of working on an illustration — he often feels compelled to make a certain mark that his rational brain can’t justify.
 All common sense says making this mark will be a bad idea.
 It will make a mess of an otherwise successful illustration.
 He explains, however, that time and again it’s this inspired mark that proves to be the most interesting piece in the work.